-Then mix a batch of deck cleaner according to manufacturer's directions.
+Mix a batch of deck cleaner according to the manufacturer's directions.
 Apply it, then scrub with a stiff brush.
 Make sure to scrub in the direction of the wood grain to thoroughly clean the surface.
-Depending on how dirty your deck is, this may be a process you'll need to repeat to thoroughly clean the wood.
+Depending on how dirty your deck is, this might be a process you'll need to repeat to thoroughly clean the wood.

-After you've scrubbed, use a power washer to rinse off the cleaner from the deck.
-If you use a power washer, use the fan or 40-degree nozzle, being careful to not get too close to the wood.
+After you've scrubbed your deck, use a power washer to rinse off the cleaner.
+Use the fan or 40-degree nozzle, being careful to not get too close to the wood.
 The heavy, direct water pressure can damage the deck's surface.
-Allow deck to dry completely, which can take 12-24 hours.
+Allow the deck to dry completely, which can take 12-24 hours.

 Editor's Tip: To make the staining process easier, work with a helper.
 Have one person roll on the stain while the other brushes.

 Use a smaller paintbrush to stain deck railings, spindles, stairs, skirt boards, and any other remaining portions of the deck.
 Make sure to pay close attention to the edges of the boards so you don't have brushstrokes that run against the grain.
 Let the stain dry 48 hours before walking on it.